 Grimsay & Flodaigh

-Explore Grimsay’s boat trail and working woollen mill and Flodaigh’s seal hot spots before heading to the weekly market for local produce and live music.
+Explore Grimsay’s boat trail, the former harbour at Bagh Mor and working woollen mill and Flodaigh’s seal hot spots

 This small island has a rich history and proud present.
 Teamed with inspiring wildlife and stunning low and rolling landscape, there is lots to explore!